tmichoel/genome-scale-modelling/content/en/docs/genome-wide-studies/fdr-estimation/index.md

 \end{aligned}
 $$

-The word *"local"* refers to the fact that the above expression gives the expected rate of false positive among all genes with $p$-value equal to $p$, as opposed to the *"tail"* FDR estimated in the previous section giving the he expected rate of false positive among all genes with $p$-value less than or equal to $p$.
+The word *"local"* refers to the fact that the above expression gives the expected rate of false positives among all genes with $p$-value equal to $p$, as opposed to the *"tail"* FDR estimated in the previous section giving the he expected rate of false positive among all genes with $p$-value less than or equal to $p$.

 In reality, EM is rarely used in this context, because we rarely have a good enough idea about a parametric form for the alternative distribution.
 Instead a non-parametric approach is used that exploits the knowledge that: